Digital divide: History

-The historical roots of the digital divide in the United States refer to the increasing gap that occurred during the early modern period between those who could and could not access the real time forms of calculation, decision-making, and visualization offered via written and printed media.
+The digital divide is an ongoing problem in the United States.
+Its historical roots lie in the widening gap that occurred during the early modern period between those who could and could not access the real time forms of calculation, decision-making, and visualization offered via written and printed media.
 "Over time, focus has shifted from binary access to differentiated use, where quality and purpose of engagement vary across socio-economic groups."
-Within this context, ethical discussions regarding the relationship between education and the free distribution of information were raised by thinkers such as Immanuel Kant, Jean Jacques Rousseau, and Mary Wollstonecraft (1712–1778).
+Within this context, ethical discussions regarding the relationship between education and the free distribution of information were raised by thinkers such as Immanuel Kant (1724–1804), Jean Jacques Rousseau (1712–1778), and Mary Wollstonecraft (1759–1797).
 The latter advocated that governments should intervene to ensure that any society's economic benefits should be fairly and meaningfully distributed.
 Amid the Industrial Revolution in Great Britain, Rousseau's idea helped to justify poor laws that created a safety net for those who were harmed by new forms of production.
-Later when telegraph and postal systems evolved, many used Rousseau's ideas to argue for full access to those services, even if it meant subsidizing hard-to-serve citizens.
+Later, when the telegraph and postal systems evolved, many used Rousseau's ideas to argue for full access to those services, even if it meant subsidizing hard-to-serve citizens.

 Thus, "universal services" referred to innovations in regulation and taxation that would allow phone services such as AT&T in the United States to serve hard-to-serve rural users.
-In 1996, as telecommunications companies merged with Internet companies, the Federal Communications Commission adopted Telecommunications Services Act of 1996 to consider regulatory strategies and taxation policies to close the digital divide.
-Though the term "digital divide" was coined among consumer groups that sought to tax and regulate information and communications technology (ICeT) companies to close the digital divide, the topic soon moved onto a global stage.
+In 1996, as telecommunications companies merged with Internet companies, the Federal Communications Commission adopted the Telecommunications Act of 1996 to consider regulatory strategies and taxation policies to close the digital divide.
+Though the term "digital divide" was coined among consumer groups that sought to tax and regulate information and communications technology (ICT) companies to close the digital divide, the topic soon moved onto a global stage.
 The focus was the World Trade Organization which passed the Telecommunications Services Act, which resisted regulation of ICT companies so that they would be required to serve hard-to-serve individuals and communities.
 In 1999, to assuage anti-globalization forces, the WTO hosted the "Financial Solutions to Digital Divide" in Seattle, US, co-organized by Craig Warren Smith of Digital Divide Institute and Bill Gates Sr. the chairman of the Bill and Melinda Gates Foundation.
 It catalyzed a full-scale global movement to close the digital divide, which quickly spread to all sectors of the global economy.
 In 2000, US president Bill Clinton mentioned the term in the State of the Union Address.